 - 1 pound IGI 4794 Votive Wax

-- 2 Butterscotch Dye Chips - or any color you choose
+- 2 Butterscotch Dye Chips - or any other color dye chips

 - 8 - LX-14 Pretabbed Wicks